 “Let’s kick the door in!
 Cover your heads!”

-A pinpoint of light winked at tip of the cannon slung under the belly of the cruiser.
+A pinpoint of light winked at tip of the cannon slung under the belly of the lead cruiser.
 Laurel and the squad threw themselves to the ground, covering their heads as the super-sonic round impacted on the gravitational distortion behind them.
-The ripple of the shock-wave engulfed the area in a roar of sound light and debris.
+The ripple of the shock-wave engulfed the area in a roar of sound, light, and debris.